-Interacting with third party APIs like Stripe often suffers from two important problems:
+Interacting with a third-party API like Stripe's often suffers from two important problems:

 - Some events, like disputed charges and many recurring billing events, are not the result of a direct API request

-Webhooks solve these problems by letting you register a URL that we will POST anytime an event happens in your account.
-When the event occurs, for example when a successful charge is made in your account, Stripe creates an
+Webhooks solve these problems by letting you register a URL that we will notify anytime an event happens in your account.
+When the event occurs—for example when a successful charge is made in your account, Stripe creates an

-Webhooks can be configured in the webhook settings section of the Stripe dashboard.
-Clicking Add URL will reveal a form to add a new URL for receiving webhooks.
+Webhooks can be configured in the webhooks settings section of the Dashboard.
+Clicking Add URL reveals a form to add a new URL for receiving webhooks.

 Configuring your server to receive a new webhook is no different from creating any page on your website.
 With PHP, you might create a new .php file on your server; with a framework like Sinatra, you would add a new route with the desired URL.
 Remember, with webhooks, your server is the server receiving the request.